amitkumar3968/gesture-recognizer/README.md

 receives them. `GestureRecognizer` objects are not in the responder chain, yet observe touches hit-tested to their view.
-After observation, the delivery of touch objects to the attached view, or their disposition otherwise, is affected by the `cancelsTouchesInView`, `delaysTouchesBegan`, and `delaysTouchesEnded` properties.
+After observation, the delivery of touch objects to the attached view, or their disposition otherwise, is affected by the [`cancelsTouchesInView`], [`delaysTouchesBegan`], and [`delaysTouchesEnded`] properties.

-If the gesture recognizer is interpreting a continuous gesture, it should set its state to `GestureRecognizerStateBegan` upon receiving this message.
-If at any point in its handling of the touch objects the gesture recognizer determines that the multi-touch event sequence is not its gesture, it should set it state to `GestureRecognizerStateCancelled`.
+If the gesture recognizer is interpreting a continuous gesture, it should set its state to `BEGAN` upon receiving this message.
+If at any point in its handling of the touch objects the gesture recognizer determines that the multi-touch event sequence is not its gesture, it should set it state to `CANCELLED`.

 ### `touchesCancelled`